Battle for Bakhmut ‘stabilising’ due to Kyiv’s ‘tremendous efforts’ – latest

 The battle in the besieged city of Bakhmut is “stabilising” due to strong pushback from Ukrainian soldiers, Ukraine’s commander-in-chief has said.

-Valerii Zaluzhnyi said he spoke to UK’s chief of defence staff Admiral Sir Tony Radakin and informed him that the situation on Ukraine’s frontlines “is the toughest in the Bakhmut direction”.
+It comes despite the Ukrainian forces facing the “toughest” situation in Bakhmut, according to Valerii Zaluzhnyi.

-“Due to the tremendous efforts of the defence forces, we are managing to stabilise the situation,” he wrote in a Facebook post.
+However, he wrote on Facebook: “Due to the tremendous efforts of the defence forces, we are managing to stabilise the situation.”

 Earlier one of Kyiv’s top generals, Oleksandr Syrskyi, said Ukraine would soon launch a counteroffensive in embattled eastern and southern regions as Russian forces are “running out of steam”.